"The plan backfired": Cubans respond en masse to Con Filo's survey on a U.S. invasion.

-The official program Con Filo recently published a promotion for its episode "Who Wants an Invasion Against Cuba?" on Facebook and received exactly the opposite of what it intended: a flood of Cubans inundated the section with comments openly supporting a regime change, even through military means.
+The official program Con Filo recently published a promotion for its episode "Who Wants an Invasion Against Cuba?" on Facebook and received exactly the opposite of what it intended: a flood of Cubans inundated the section with comments openly supporting a regime change, even by military means.

-Alex Michel Matos Sánchez wrote: "No one, we do not want invasion, we want liberty, free elections, free trade, the legal mechanism to change the political system whenever the people choose to do so."
+Alex Michel Matos Sánchez wrote: "No one, we do not want invasion, we want freedom, free elections, free trade, the legal mechanism to change the political system whenever the people choose to do so."

 Hanssel Carrillo added, "I just wish to live in a country where wanting a different system is a real possibility and not a reason for discrimination."